KDE/digikam-doc/showfoto_editor/showfoto_leftsidebar.rst

 .. contents::

 Left sidebar is the main difference in Showfoto user interface compared to digiKam Image Editor.
 As Showfoto do not provide advanced functionalities about Digital Asset Management as digiKam, at least **Folders** and **Stack** give to the user the essential capabilities to explore, reference, and access quickly to the preferred contents from the computer.
+All the settings adjusted in left sidebar are saved and restored between Showfoto sessions.

 .. _showfoto_folderstab: